AT&T to spin-off WarnerMedia with Discovery in deal worth $43 billion

 WBIE is a subsidiary of Warner Bros.
 Home Entertainment, which itself a subsidiary of WarnerMedia.
 Back in September 2020 it was reported that AT&T was considering selling WBIE before having a change of heart after deeming the company too valuable.

 The transaction is expected to close in mid-2022, subject to approval by Discovery shareholders and customary closing conditions.
-We've reached out to WarnerMedia to clarify how (if at all) the move will affect WBIE.
+We've reached out to AT&T to clarify how (if at all) the move will affect WBIE.